 Before you begin, make sure you have your safety gloves and goggles on—tape on the handles and other delicate parts of the tools.
 As vinegar is acidic in nature, it might destroy other parts.

 All you have to do is soak your gardening tools in a bucket of vinegar.
-Make sure the tools are fully submerged into the solution.
+Make sure the tools are fully submerged in the solution.
 Soak these tools for around 12 to 24 hours in this vinegar solution.

 This soaking time will also depend on the type of vinegar used and the level of rust your tools have.
 For some tools, the required time might only be an hour or two.
 You can leave the tool overnight.
 The rusty layer from the tool will fall off by the morning, while some will be soft and easier to remove by hand.